-- i)The evaluation of the risk to quality should be based on scientific knowledge and ultimately be linked to the protection of the patient - ii)The level of effort, formality and documentation of the QRM should be commensurate with the level of risk - iii) Each company should install a risk register.
+- i)The evaluation of the risk to quality should be based on scientific knowledge and ultimately be linked to the protection of the patient - ii) The level of effort, formality and documentation of the QRM should be commensurate with the level of risk - iii) Each company should install a risk register.
 The register should list and track all key risks as perceived by the organisation and summarise how these have been mitigated.
 There should be a clear reference link to the risk assessments.
 A management process should be in place to review risk management and support escalations if necessary.
-This might be incorporated in the quality management review process. iv)The QRM comply with regulatory requirements does not obviate to v)The ORM must be integrated throughout the product lifecycle vi)Once initiated the QRM process must continue being used for events that could impact original QRM decisions - The QU should establish through procedures the approval responsibilities for quality-related documents.
+This might be incorporated in the quality management review process. iv)The QRM does not obviate to comply with regulatory requirements the v)The ORM be integrated throughout product lifecycle must vi)Once initiated the QRM process must continue being used for events that could impact original QRM decisions - 2.21 The QU should establish through procedures the approval responsibilities for qualityrelated documents.